 Admitting that you, or someone you care about has a chemical-dependency problem isn’t easy.
 How do you know when drinking or drugs have gotten out of hand?
 The answer varies, but generally, if the usage of alcohol or drugs interferes with family and social life, work, health, emotional stability and/or spiritual life—chemical dependency is a problem.
 Chemical dependency affects individuals from all walks of life.
 And tragically, it impacts the family, friends and co-workers of each dependent person.
 Chemical dependency is a disease that can not be helped by will power alone—it must be treated.
 The Alcohol and Drug Recovery Center can help.

-The Alcohol and Drug Recovery Center (ADRC), a center of excellence at Cleveland Clinic, offers the highest quality treatment and care for people who have an alcohol and/or drug dependency problem.
+The Alcohol and Drug Recovery Center (ADRC), a center of excellence at Cleveland Clinic, is based at Lutheran Hospital.
+ADRC offers the highest quality treatment and care for people who have an alcohol and/or drug dependency problem.
 We have successfully treated thousands of chemically dependent individuals.

 Our Team Approach

 The Cleveland Clinic ADRC provides a friendly yet professional team approach to the evaluation and treatment of chemical abuse or dependency.
 The ADRC offers state-of-the-art inpatient and outpatient treatment through a variety of programs to fit individual needs and schedules.
 ADRC programs are tailored to offer people a new, sober way of living, building long-term sobriety one day at a time.
 Our treatment programs emphasize:

 - Understanding chemical dependency as a chronic condition

 - Recognition of triggers that lead to chemical misuse

 - Realization of the consequences and potentially fatal outcome of chemical dependency

 - Detoxification and rehabilitation, if needed, under supervision by experienced doctors and nurses